armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ### Verify the Agent deployment

-In the target deployment cluster, check the Agent logs.
+In the target deployment cluster, examine the Agent logs.

 You should see messages similar to the following that show your client ID and your account getting registered in the Armory Cloud Hub: